wldt/wldt-demo-digital-twin/README.md

     try{

+      // NEW from 0.3.0 -> Start DT State Change Transaction
+      this.digitalTwinStateManager.startStateTransaction();

       //Iterate over all the received PAD from connected Physical Adapters adaptersPhysicalAssetDescriptionMap.values().forEach(pad -> {

             //Iterate over all the received PAD from connected Physical Adapters